asajim/todo-app-nextjs/README.md

 * Add testing
 * Improve UI design
-* To set deadline, user need to type manually.
-Ideally, this should be a date picker and should only allow valid date to be entered.
 * Currently, authentication is implemented using username and password variables which defined in env.
 Ideally this should be based on user input, so the app could only be accessed by know person.
 * If there's an error during getServerSideProps, user will be redirected to 404 page.
 Ideally 404 page should only be